FieldWarning/projectFieldWarning/documentation/coding-style.md

 ```

 0. Every PFW-created file starts with the APv2 license disclaimer.
+Every PFW-created file is in the PFW toplevel namespace.

 1. We use [K&R style](https://en.wikipedia.org/wiki/Indentation_style#K&R) braces, where opening braces are on the same line except for methods and types.
 A single line statement block can go without braces but the block must be properly indented on its own line.